scala/docs.scala-lang/_overviews/scala3-contribution/procedures-navigation.md

 next-page: procedures-areas
 ---

-In this section, we will answer questions such as:
+In this section, you will be able to answer questions such as:
-- where does the error happen in a codebase?
+- where does an error happen in a codebase?
 - where is a particular object created?
 - where is a particular value assigned to a variable?

 > You may be able to quickly find the source responsible for an issue by consulting [common issue locations][areas]

 ## Increasing Logging Output
-Sometimes we can detect erroneous states producing an error by analysing logging output that is not normally visible:
+Sometimes you can detect erroneous states that produce an error by analysing logging output that is not normally visible:

 - general logging within a phase can be enabled with the `-Ylog` compiler flag, such as